 Class B motorhomes are the smallest, but they certainly aren't much (or any) cheaper than a Class A or C.

-They can get you to new places with the comfort and setup you desire.
-The convenience of the smaller sizes of this RV can be something that factors into a couples' pros and cons list for a new RV.
+They get you to new places with the comfort and setup you desire.
+The convenience of the smaller sizes of this RV is something that factors into a couples' pros and cons list for a new RV.

 Class B Cost

 Class B motorhomes are usually pretty compact, so they are better with fuel efficiency.
-But they are still very pricey, so they are not for tiny budgets.
+However, they are still very pricey, so they are not for tiny budgets.

-If you like to boondock, you will be more nimble in a Class B than you would be with a longer/larger RV.
-This is what I am looking for- to get a Class B cargo van and build out the inside myself.
+If you like to boondock, you are more nimble in a Class B than you are with a longer/larger RV.
+This is what I am looking for- a Class B cargo van and build out the inside myself.